By Joel Bray

 Giraru Galing Ganhagirri translates to “the wind will bring the rain” in the Wiradjuri language.
 It also speaks of the bringing together of the elements of air and water.

-A sneak peek into the work, livestreaming on Saturday 22 August 2020.
-Free – registrations essential.
+A sneak peek into the work was live-streamed on Saturday 22 August at 2pm.

 Joel Bray is a Melbourne-based dancer and performance-maker.
 A a proud Wiradjuri man, who trained at NAISDA and WAAPA, danced with companies in Europe and Israel and returned home to perform with CHUNKY MOVE.
 His works are intimate encounters, often in unorthodox spaces, in which audiences are invited in as co-storytellers in works engaging with Australian race relations and Queer issues.
 His award winning performances Biladurang and Daddy have toured to the Sydney, Auckland, Brisbane, Darwin, Midsumma and Dance Massive Festivals.